ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 * `/help-devel`  - Show extremely detailed help including internal details.
 * `/help-readme` - Generate a text for a README file
 * `/list` - Show the list of supported file extensions and specific options.
+* `/p` - Display on standard output instead of creating a new file.
 * `/w` - Create the simple batch invoker.
 * `/e` - Set the engine for using as the script runner.
 * `/x` - Set another extension to consider another file type.
-* `/p` - Display on standard output instead of creating a new file.

 # DESCRIPTION

-This script takes the original script and converts it to the batch file.
-The final script is polyglot file (or hybrid) that is interpreted as the batch script invoking the interpreter of the original script.
+This tool takes an original script file and converts it to the polyglot script, the batch script consisting of two parts: the body of the original script and the special, sometimes tricky portion of the code that is recognizable and executable correctly by both parts.
+This portion is called prolog.

-Here and further polyglots are called as hybrids (pure polyglots implemented purely on syntax of batch and the particular language) and chimeras (polyglots using some tricks like temporary files or environment variables).
+There are two terms to distinguish some differences.
+The first one is hybrid, the polyglot completely based on the syntax of the batch and prticular language).
+Another one is chimera, the polyglot using some stuff like temporary files or environment variables (in the other words, requesting capabilities outside languages).

-The portion of the batch code added to the body of the original script is called prolog.
-And the process of adding it is called hybridization.

 Below is the example of javascript in batch applicable for Windows JScript only and not supporting other engines like NodeJS, Rhino etc.